MicrosoftDocs/customer-insights/topics/preview/delete-export-signal-data.md

 ## Deleting and exporting signal data containing personal identifiable information

-The following sections describe how to delete and export signal data that may contain personal identifiable information (PII).
+The following sections describe how to delete and export signal data that may contain end user identifiable information (EUII).

 ### Overview